-Since those hazards excluded appear to be those not applicable to batteries, reporting is required for most or even all hazards classified by CLP.
-Based on the above list of hazard classes and categories, companies can and apply the CLP classification list of substances to those used in batteries.
+Based on the above list of hazard classes and categories, companies can apply the CLP classification list of substances to those used in batteries.
 If, however, substances are used, which are not yet classified, a self-classification must be conducted.
 Here, a substance is applied to all hazard classes where classification criteria are fulfilled, according to its definition in CLP.

-Beyond defining and reporting on hazardous substances via the battery passport, the Battery Regulation also restricts the usage of mercury, cadmium, and lead (Annex I) and introduces a mapping exercise, which ECHA will conduct till 2027 to identify substances of concern in batteries and define follow-up measures for those (Article 6 (5a)).
+Beyond defining and reporting on hazardous substances via the battery passport, the Battery Regulation also restricts the usage of mercury, cadmium, and lead (Annex I) and introduces a mapping exercise, which ECHA will conduct till 2027 to identify substances of concern in batteries and define follow-up measures for those (Article 6 (5)).

-44 Hazard class tables are available on the ECHA website, listing all hazard classes and the corresponding chapter in the document "Part 1 of the Guidance on the application of CLP criteria".
+&lt;sup>48 Hazard class tables are also available on the ECHA website, listing all hazard classes and the corresponding chapter in the document "Part 1 of the Guidance on the application of CLP criteria".

-$^{^{45}}$ By way of example, hazard class 3.1 is "acute toxicity" and 3.2 "skin corrosion/ irritation".
+&lt;sup>49 By way of example, hazard class 3.1 is "acute toxicity" and 3.2 "skin corrosion/ irritation".